Xaasdot/fedily-conception/README.md

 ![Fedily Logo](media/fedily_logo.svg)

 *Fediverse and more, universally*

+### 1) Own your data and explicitly choose what is shared threw each registered third-party account

 *Your online identity, your contact repository, your tree view page, your password manager and all your social media and third-party services inside **one** advanced and secured FOSS solution*
-*Own your data and share securely and precisely what you want with your contacts* *No tracking, no private info leaking, only led by the community, for you*

-### 1) Own your data and explicitly choose what is shared threw each registered third-party account

    * Federated secured server (encrypted data : passphrase)
    * Custom secured smartphone app and webbrowser add-on client (encrypted data : passphrase)